Chapter 12.60

 (15) “Driveway” shall mean a privately or publicly maintained access to property(ies).

-(16) “Highway Capacity Manual” shall mean Special Report 209 of the Transportation Research Board of the National Research Council, as now in effect or hereafter amended.
+(16) “Highway Capacity Manual” shall mean Highway Capacity Manual (HCM) of the Transportation Research Board of the National Research Council, as now in effect or hereafter amended.

 (17) “Intersection” shall mean the connecting point of public or private streets with any public street.

-(18) “Level of service (LOS)” shall mean a quantitative measure of traffic congestion identified by a declining letter scale (A – F) as calculated by the methodology contained in the Highway Capacity Manual Special Report 209 as now in effect or hereafter amended, or as calculated by another method approved by the director.
+(18) “Level of service (LOS)” shall mean a quantitative measure of traffic congestion identified by a declining letter scale (A – F) as calculated by the methodology contained in the HCM or as calculated by another method approved by the director.
 LOS “A” indicates free flow of traffic with no delays while LOS “F” indicates jammed conditions or extensive delay.

 (19) “Peak hour trips” shall mean the existing or calculated total vehicular trips entering and leaving a development during the peak hour of trip generation for the development, sometimes referred to as design hour volume (DHV).

-(21) “Public street” shall mean a road owned or maintained by the city, the Washington State Department of Transportation, or other governmental jurisdiction, and open for travel to the general public.
+(22) “Public street” shall mean a road owned or maintained by the city, the Washington State Department of Transportation, or other governmental jurisdiction, and open for travel to the public.

-(23) “Roadway” means the improved portion of an easement, right-of-way, or alley, excluding curbs, sidewalks and ditches.
+(24) “Roadway” means the improved portion of an easement, right-of-way, or alley, excluding curbs, sidewalks, and ditches.
 “Road,” “roadway” and “street” will be considered interchangeable terms for the purpose of these standards.

-(27) “Trip generation” and “Trip Generation Manual” shall mean the most recent calculated trip rates (either calculated by average or formula) and analysis methods, published by the Institute of Traffic Engineers, or an alternative transportation engineering analysis proposed by an applicant and deemed appropriate by the director.
+(28) “Trip generation” and “Trip Generation Manual” shall mean the most recent calculated trip rates (either calculated by average or formula) and analysis methods published by the Institute of Traffic Engineers, or an alternative transportation engineering analysis proposed by an applicant and deemed appropriate by the director.

 12.60.030 Applicability.

 (1) Connections.
-All new connections or modifications to existing connections to public streets shall require a connection permit.
+All new connections or modifications to existing connections to public streets shall require a permit approved by the city engineer.
 The use of a new connection at the location specified in the permit is not authorized until the applicant constructs or modifies the connection in accordance with permit requirements.

 (2) Change in Use.
-A change in use occurs when a parcel of property is already developed and a change in activities at the property cause the following:
+A change in use occurs when a parcel of property is already developed and a change in activities at the property causes the following:

 (a) An increase of 10 or more peak hour vehicle trips generated from that property during either the a.m. or p.m. peak trip generation for the property as calculated in accordance with the Trip Generation Manual; and